 - Sprawl in communities: 1) leads to sparse, segregated groups; 2) encourage car-dependence; 3) are static and nonadaptive to change; and 4) can "choke on their own success" (p.
 59).

-Gravel celebrates the "gras roots movement" (p.
+Gravel celebrates the "grass roots movement" (p.
 99) and community support (p.
 102) that made the Atlanta Beltline possible.
 He states: "Infrastructures of opportunity like the Atlanta Beltline give us hope that we can follow through on our dreams to build a new business, live without a car, or bike to the park after school" (p.
 133-134).
 By placing his vision in the everyday, and ordinary elements of urbanism, Gravel shows how a strong and resilient community can form around infrastructure.

 - "Boulevards and Beltlines: How citizens can push back against urban sprawl and create vibrant, interconnected communities," Stanford Social Innovation Review, Review By Ben Hecht, Summer 2016.